What is SPF, and how does it authorize sending servers?

 "v=spf1 include:spf.protection.outlook.com include:_spf.google.com -all"

 Each of those two includes triggers several DNS lookups.
-With two major providers, you're already halfway through the 10-lookup budget.
-Add billing, marketing email, and support, and the permerror is waiting for you.
-This is the textbook scenario where flattening one of the two includes becomes necessary — and where you understand, very concretely, why the SPF lookup limit deserves watching before it bites.
+With two major providers, half the 10-lookup budget is already gone.
+With billing, marketing email and support on top, the permerror is waiting.
+This is the textbook scenario where flattening one of the two includes becomes necessary — and where the reason the SPF lookup limit deserves watching before it bites becomes very concrete.

 Why SPF alone isn't enough

-Come back to the distinction from the start: SPF validates the envelope (MAIL FROM / Return-Path), not the visible From:.
-So an attacker can configure perfect SPF for their own domain, pass the check without a hitch, and display your domain in the From: your correspondent reads.
+Back to the distinction from the start: SPF validates the envelope (MAIL FROM / Return-Path), not the visible From:.
+So an attacker can configure perfect SPF for their own domain, pass the check without a hitch, and display someone else's domain in the From: the correspondent reads.
 SPF sees none of it: it never looked at that address.

 This is a structural limit, not a bug.
 SPF does exactly what it's designed to do — verify who may send from a given IP for an envelope domain.
 It says nothing about the consistency between the envelope and the displayed From:.
 That consistency is called alignment, and it's DMARC that requires it.